gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/variant_calling_and_imputation/Phasing.md

 You can interpret this as follows: for each sample (column), the number before the `|` reflects the first haplotype in the sample (it might for example be the maternally-inherited chromosome, although we don't know that from this file).
 The number after the `|` reflects the second haplotype in the sample (this might be the paternally inherited chromosome, say).
-And before a `0` means the haplotype carries the reference allele and a `1` means the non-reference allele.
+And, as before, a `0` means the haplotype carries the reference allele and a `1` means the non-reference allele.

 ### Next steps